YassirLAAR/service-register/README.md

 #### Testing the application

-In a browser, use this url to restor configurations:
+In a browser, use this url to see all the apps registered with eureka:
 * http://localhost:8761/

 ![Post Request](https://www.baeldung.com/wp-content/uploads/2016/08/Screenshot_20160819_073151.png)